SolaceSamples/solace-samples-rest-messaging/docs/_tutorials/publish-subscribe.md

 console.log('Server running at http://RC_HOST:RC_PORT/');
 ```

 In the above, you need to update RC_HOST and RC_PORT to represent the HOST and PORT that your REST consumer application will be listening on.
 This HTTP server listens for incoming requests and for each request it will print the URL of the request and respond with a 200 OK response.
-The 200 OK response indicates to the Solace message router that the message has been successfully processed and it can be removed from the Solace message router queue.
+The 200 OK response indicates to Solace messaging that the message has been successfully processed and it can be removed from Solace messaging queue.

 Start your REST consumer using Node.js.
 For example: